BombCell/Neuropixels_course_2024/README.md

 - Hopkins_20160722_g0_t0.imec.ap.meta
 - rawDataSample.bin

-Make you sure you *do not* have the following file:
+Make you sure you *do not* have the following files:
 - ~~spike_clusters.npy~~
 - ~~- cluster_groups.csv~~

 ### Download and install bombcell
 #### Requirements

 For now, Bombcell is only available in MATLAB.
 If you don't have MATLAB, you can get a free 1-month license courtesy of Mathworks.
-See the slack for more details.
+See the slack for more details or email us: [julie.mfabre@gmail.com](mailto:julie.mfabre@gmail.com).

 If you don't wish to use MATLAB, you can wait for the Python version (coming soon!) and, for this exercise, use the pre-computed metrics and plots found in this repository.
 We will provide a few Python functions to load and inspect the metrics here :).